10 things you probably don’t know about me (but now you do!)

 Since my business is about making genuine connections with real people my official about me page doesn’t fully do the trick.

-So, on that note, new friend—pull up a virtual chair, and let’s chat.
+So, on that note, friend—pull up a virtual chair, and let’s get to know each other.
 I’ll start! x

 01. I’VE MOVED OVER 30 TIMES IN MY LIFE